rebelwarrior/numenera/ninth_world.md

 #### Coins (_Shins_)
 {:.subtitle.is-4}
 Coinage is called 'shins' everywhere in Steadfast.
-They are uncommon.
 Most of the economy works on barter.
 Typically people in a town (or aldeia) will use a split stick to keep track of loans or debts and of taxes.
 These can be paid with produce instead of coinage.
 Merchants, guards, mercenaries and aristocrats deal in shins.

-Shins are made of a strange material called iotium: 100 shins can usually be transformed to 1 gram of iotium.
+Shins are made of a strange material called iotium: 100 shins can usually be transformed into 1 gram of iotium.
 Shins come in different shapes, some have stamped visages from one of the nine kingdoms, but most don't.
 It's not clear what iotium is, but it's necessary for crafting or repairing numenera.
 Iotium is inert in its normal form.
-Artifacts made from iotium exist, usually called Io-tum (Ioti for plural) and are super expensive and not inert at all.
+Iotium can be found in its non-inert form and it's call IoTum (IoTi plural) and they are very valuable in crafting Numenera.

-Strangely there is no fractional currency: it's either a shin or credit.
+Strangely, there is no fractional currency: it's either a shin or credit.

 Shins are not particularly heavy (weighting only a gram or two) so people can carry large amounts easily as well.